parallel-markets/handbook/work/coordination.md

 Your team may use these tools in whatever way leads to the greatest productivity, though you should make sure to [document your team's process](#documentation-notebook).

 ## Ad-hoc Meetings

+Ad-hoc meetings can be useful in certain cases to move a project forward, address a blocker or resolve a miscommunication.
+Meetings should not be called to share information (since you should do that with [documentation](#documentation-notebook)).

-:warning: Try to avoid ad-hoc meetings.
+> **Note:** Try to avoid ad-hoc meetings.
 If one is absolutely necessary, make attendance optional for as many people as possible.

-### Why to Meet
-Meetings can be useful in certain cases to move a project forward, address a blocker or resolve a miscommunication.
-Meetings should not be called to share information (since you should do that with [documentation](#documentation-notebook)).

 ### How to Meet
 Every meeting should: